moby/moby/docs/sources/userguide/dockerlinks.md

 # Linking Containers Together

-In [the Using Docker section](/userguide/usingdocker) we touched on connecting to a service running inside a Docker container via a network port.
-This is one of the ways that you can interact with services and applications running inside Docker containers.
-In this section we're going to give you a refresher on connecting to a Docker container via a network port as well as introduce you to the concepts of container linking.
+In [the Using Docker section](/userguide/usingdocker), you saw how to connect to a service running inside a Docker container via a network port.
+A port connection is one way you can interact with services and applications running inside Docker containers.
+In this section, we'll briefly revisit connecting via a network port and then we'll introduce you to another method of access: container linking.

 ## Network port mapping refresher